 Further information on renewable energy developments

-Will developments on the national forest estate be subject to normal planning/consent procedures?
+Will developments on Scotland's national forests and land be subject to normal planning/consent procedures?

 Yes.
-Developing renewables on the national forest estate will always be carried out in a manner sensitive to the environment.
+Developing renewables on Scotland's national forests and land will always be carried out in a manner sensitive to the environment.
 All projects will need to go through the full planning process and will be subject to environmental scrutiny.

-Is there a conflict of interest between Forestry Commission Scotland's (FCS) role as developer of renewable energy projects and its regulatory role?
+Is there a conflict of interest between Forestry and Land Scotland's (FLS) role as developer of renewable energy projects and its regulatory role?

 There is a clear separation of functions.
-Any developments on the national forest estate will be subject to agreed policies, which include the Scottish Government’s Policy on the control of woodland removal and the Guidance to FCS staff on implementing it.
-FCS will adopt an exemplar approach when applying these policies to the national forest estate.
+Any developments on land owned by Forestry and Land Scotland will be subject to agreed policies, which include the Scottish Government’s Policy on the control of woodland removal and the Guidance to FLS staff on implementing it.
+FLS will adopt an exemplar approach when applying these policies to the land it manages.

-Does Forestry Commission Scotland have the necessary expertise to develop renewable energy projects on the national forest estate?
+Does Forestry and Land Scotland have the necessary expertise to develop renewable energy projects on its land?

-FCS will continue to work closely with the private sector.
-The powers in the Climate Change (Scotland) Bill, allow FCS to form companies and establish joint ventures.
-We have appointed a number of staff within FCS to manage these partnerships.
+Forestry and Land Scotland will continue to work closely with the private sector.
+The powers in the Climate Change (Scotland) Bill, allow FLS to form companies and establish joint ventures.
+We have appointed a number of staff within FLS to manage these partnerships.

-What has changed in the way Forestry Commission Scotland manages developments?
+What has changed in the way Forestry and Land Scotland manages developments?

 In general, the traditional approach was to invite developers to bid for options to develop single projects.
 Leases were negotiated once the developer had secured planning permission and other consents.
 This worked reasonably well, but, given the scale of the potential, a more streamlined approach is bringing better financial returns, effective and efficient management of legal processes and improved opportunities for communities to benefit from these developments.

-Will development of renewable energy projects divert FCS from its core forest-related tasks?
+Will development of renewable energy projects divert Foretry and Land Scotland from its core forest-related tasks?

 No. There is a small, specialist team focused on developing renewable energy generation projects.

-Will FCS be establishing joint ventures for biomass related projects?
+Will Forestry and Land Scotland be establishing joint ventures for biomass related projects?

 No. This is treated differently because energy companies compete with other wood processors for raw material.
-As a dominant producer of wood in Scotland, FCS will continue to sell wood on the open market, without becoming directly involved in down-stream activities.
+As a dominant producer of wood in Scotland, Forestry and Land Scotland will continue to sell wood on the open market, without becoming directly involved in down-stream activities.

 How do wind farms and hydro schemes deliver climate change benefits if trees have to be cut down or peat is disturbed?